Gum Disease Therapy in Beachwood, OH

-What is Gum Disease?
+What is gum disease?

-Gum disease is an infection of the gums and bone that support teeth, and it usually starts early in life, then progresses as a person ages.
-It all starts when plaque hardens into tartar (also called calculus) below the gum line.
+Gum disease is an infection of the gums and bone that support teeth.
+It usually starts early in life, then progresses as a person ages.
+It all begins when plaque hardens into tartar below the gum line.
 This irritates vulnerable soft tissues and infection can set in.
-Symptoms are so mild in the early phase, many patients don't recognize that anything’s wrong.
+Symptoms are so mild in the early phase of the condition that many patients don't recognize that anything’s wrong.
 These signs include red, tender, swollen gums and bleeding that occurs during brushing or flossing.
 As the condition progresses, gums recede from the teeth and pockets of bacteria form.
 The bacteria can destroy gum tissue and bone, causing tooth and bone loss.

-Once gum disease sets in, we can often treat it with non-surgical therapy including:
+Once gum disease sets in, we can often treat it with non-surgical therapy, including:

-If you’re currently at this stage, expect to attend more frequent hygiene visits so that a dentist or hygienist can monitor your condition and make sure that recovery is on track.
+If you’re currently at this stage, expect to attend more frequent hygiene visits so that a dentist or hygienist can monitor your condition and make sure that your recovery is on track.

 Combined with comprehensive periodontal therapy, a diode laser for soft tissue procedures can remove and reduce some periodontal infection.
-This type of treatment also promotes reattachment of gum tissue to teeth.
+This type of treatment also promotes the reattachment of gum tissue to teeth.
 Laser dentistry is precise and conservative in comparison to traditional therapies.
-Some patients do not even need anesthesia during laser therapy.
+Some patients don’t even need anesthesia during laser therapy.